-MACU's mission is to transform people into extraordinary Christian leaders.
-To achieve this mission we provide superior biblical higher education to prepare students for vocational and marketplace ministry.
+MACU's mission is to equip people to be extraordinary Christian leaders.
+With the Bible at the core of every degree program, students not only take courses in biblical and theological studies, they also complete requirements in general studies and a chosen professional area.
+This three-fold component of each educational program provides students the essentials to be extraordinary Christian leaders in vocational or marketplace ministry.
 Mid-Atlantic offers multiple academic programs that prepare students to serve in vocational ministry (e.g., preaching, youth and family ministry, cross-cultural missions) or ministry through the marketplace in areas such as business, biology, education, and psychology.
-The Bible is at the core of every degree program.